apache/incubator-streampark-website/blog/4-streampark-usercase-shunwang.md

 ## Future Plans

 As one of the early users of StreamPark, Shunwang Technology has been communicating with the community for a year and participating in the polishing of StreamPark's stability.
 We have submitted the Bugs encountered in production operations and new Features to the community.
 In the future, we hope to manage the metadata information of Flink tables on StreamPark, and implement cross-data-source query analysis functions based on the Flink engine through multiple Catalogs.
-Currently, StreamPark is interfacing with Flink-SQL-Gateway capabilities, which will greatly help in the management of table metadata and cross-data-source query functions in the future.
+Currently, StreamPark is integrating with Flink-SQL-Gateway capabilities, which will greatly help in the management of table metadata and cross-data-source query functions in the future.

 Since Shunwang Technology primarily runs jobs in Yarn Session mode, we hope that StreamPark can provide more support for Remote clusters, Yarn Session clusters, and K8s Session clusters, such as monitoring and alerts, and optimizing operational processes.

 Considering the future, as the business develops, we may use StreamPark to manage more Flink real-time jobs, and StreamPark in single-node mode may not be safe.
 Therefore, we are also looking forward to the High Availability (HA) of StreamPark.

-We will also participate in the construction of the capabilities of StreamPark interfacing with Flink-SQL-Gateway, enriching Flink Cluster functionality, and StreamPark HA.
+We will also participate in the construction of the capabilities of StreamPark is integrating with Flink-SQL-Gateway, enriching Flink Cluster functionality, and StreamPark HA.